 2) Engine Misfires

 Misfires can pretty easily be recognized.
-If you hear that the engine is sputtering or does not sound like usually when you are accelerating, it may be misfiring you hear.
+If you hear that your engine is sputtering while driving, it may be misfiring you hear.

 Black smoke from the exhaust can also be a sign of a clogged air filter.
 In a worst-case scenario, damaged fuel injectors can also produce black smoke.